It Was A Perfect Long Weekend: Our 3-Day Ultimate Ireland Tour

 One of the highlights of the trip was our visit to the Guinness Storehouse.
 The tour is always a crowd-pleaser, offering an interactive look at the history and craftsmanship behind Ireland’s most iconic beer.
 We even learned how to properly pour and taste a pint of Guinness—an experience that everyone enjoyed.
 The tour wrapped up at the famous Gravity Bar, where we took in breathtaking panoramic views of the city while sipping our perfectly poured stouts.

 That evening, a smaller group of us—Jim, Colin, Bob, and I—headed to F.X.
 Buckley Steakhouse on Crow Street for an incredible steak dinner.
 It’s truly one of the best in Dublin and never disappoints.
 Afterward, we met back up with the rest of the group at the iconic Temple Bar, where the energy was contagious.
-Live music, dancing, and laughter carried us late into the night, as we hopped from The Palace Bar, O'Connells and Brazen Head, eventually leading us to Flannery's Nightclub, where we danced the night away.
+Live music, dancing, and laughter carried us late into the night, as we hopped from The Palace Bar, O'Connells, and Brazen Head, eventually leading us to Flannery's Nightclub, where we danced the night away.

 One of the best parts of this trip was the flexibility.
 While we had key moments together, everyone had plenty of time to explore on their own.
 Some visited the historic General Post Office, others toured Christ Church Cathedral, and many enjoyed shopping along Grafton Street and lunch at The Bank.
 Dublin is incredibly walkable, making it easy for everyone to create their own perfect experience.